antonfirsov/docs/2020/05-May/fsharp5/fsharp5-update-build.md

 ## F# 5 features and improvements

 This release introduces only one new feature.
 However, the other features we've shipped so far have been further stabilized.
-There's a few more features in the pipeline that we're considering before we call F# 5 feature complete, and we'll post updates when they're available.
+There are a few more features in the pipeline that we're considering before we call F# 5 feature complete, and we'll post updates when they're available.

 ### Default interface member interop